AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-forms-portal.md

 The Form Portal components provides the following functionality:

 * List forms in customized layouts.
 Out of the box, List view and Card view layouts are provided.
-You can create your own custom layouts.
 * Enable searching of forms based on title and description.
 * Create links to forms for easy access and sharing.
 * Lists drafts and submissions created by the user.
-* Enables you to display custom metadata and custom actions while listing them.
-* Use custom CSS to customize the look and feel of the portal.

 ## Components of a Forms Portal